 Nature and Purpose of Organization B.C.
 Amateur Athletics Association (the "Association") is a not-for- profit organization incorporated under the Societies Act (BC) and under an agreement with Athletics Canada coordinates cross- country running, road racing and track & field in British Columbia.
-The Association is a registered such, is exempt from federal in Basis of Accounting The financial statements have been prepared using Canadian accounting standards for not-for-profit organizations.
-Financial Instruments Financial Instruments are recorded at fair value when acquired or issued.
-In subsequent periods, financial instruments are reported at cost or amortized cost less impairment, if applicable.
+The Association is a registered not-for-profit organization and, as such, is exempt from federal income tax under section 149(1)(I).
+Basis of Accounting The financial statements ha accounting standards for not-f ng Canadian Financial Instruments Financial Instruments are reconstruction issued. orded at fair value wher n acquired or In subsequent periods, financial instruments are reported at cost or amortized cost less impairment, if applicable.
 Financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
 Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value at each financial statement date and charged to the financial instrument for those measured at amortized cost.
-Tangible Capital Assets Tangible capital assets are r reports the assets, liabilities, r Association's capital assets.
-A useful life of the asset is o calculated as follows: revenues and expenses re mortization based on th elated to the ne estimated Equipment Computer equipment Leasehold improvements Method Straight-line Straight-line Straight-line Rate 3 - 5 years 5 years 10 years Net Assets The Operating Fund represents the excess of contributions that are available to fund the day-to-day operations of the Association.
-The Reserve Fund represents internally restricted assets which management has set aside for future purposes.
-The Capital Fund represents the in tangible property and are un
+Tangible Capital Assets Tangible capital assets are recorded at cost.
+The Capital Fund reports the assets, liabilities, revenues and expenses related to the Association's capital assets.
+Amortization based on the estimated useful life of the asset is expensed in the Capital Fund and calculated as follows: Equipment Computer equipment Leasehold improvements Method Straight-line Straight-line Straight-line Rate 3 - 5 years 5 years 10 years Net Assets The Operating Fund represen are available to fund the Association. ts the excess of contri e day-to-day operation The Reserve Fund represents internally restricted assets which management has set aside for future purposes.
+This fund includes amounts reserved for use by Officials.
+The Capital Fund represents th in tangible property and are un